aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

   # Must specify one of "role" or "instanceProfile" for Karpenter to launch nodes
   instanceProfile: "KarpenterNodeInstanceProfile-${CLUSTER_NAME}"

-  # Optional, discovers amis to override the amiFamily's default
+  # Optional, discovers amis to override the amiFamily's default amis
   # Each term in the array of amiSelectorTerms is ORed together
   # Within a single term, all conditions are ANDed
   amiSelectorTerms: